josephmbabu/sphinx-glossary-extension/ste/source/doc/03intro.rst

    A pome

+**The alphabetic list of the terms follow:**

 .. terminologylist::

-The alphabetic list of the terms follow:

-You can change the statement between each term by changing the  :ref:`defHyperlink`.
+You can change the statement between each term in the list by changing the  :ref:`defHyperlink`.

 .. _download: